Vi-Victor/simvol/README.md

 ## To Do
  - Make chat system into easy-to-implement module
  - Additional anti-spam safeguards
+ - Additional UI for scrolling and message submit
  - Live demo page

 ## Notes